mcharafeddinedev/mcharafeddinedev.github.io/README.md

 - **Quest integration:** Structured objectives and NPC interactions to guide player progression.

 [Itch.io Page](https://goldleafinteractive.itch.io/mysteries-of-tupni)
+[Video](https://youtu.be/BQl2MkPxUl4?si=3bXpUViisrXtHBA2) Note: This was the alpha version of MoT, a few versions behind the published one.
+We didn't produce any more video content for it after the project's conclusion.

 ## Ginger Shroom Journey
 **Platform:** Unity | **Language:** C# | **Release:** Steam
 Ginger Shroom Journey is a fully released 2D adventure game built in Unity.
-This was my first release of a solo project.
 I was responsible for core gameplay programming, level design, UI implementation, and optimization.
 Key aspects included:
 - **Character movement & physics:** Implemented smooth movement and collision handling.
 - **Interactable objects:** Developed event-driven interactions and environmental triggers.
 - **Patrolling Enemies** Scripted movement logic and built edge detection collision logic.